-This is a project about Iran’s history.
-How gorgeous and ornamental this piece looks from a certain distance, like a decorative cloth in a corner to be proud of, and how horrifying it really is from up close: all the terrors and cruelty in the history, all the bitterness in the reality.
-I called it Shahrzad’s curtain because it is what Shahrzad (The mythical character of 1001 Nights) would show us in visual storytelling.
+This is a project about Iran’s history and culture.
+How fabulous and ornamental this cloth looks like from a certain distance, sutable for a decorative piece, and how horrifying it might really look like up close! reading the stories: all the terrors and cruelty in the history, all the bitterness and unfairness of the reality they tried to hide behind art and spirituality.

-I was inspired by Naqqali, the traditional form of storytelling in Iranian culture, which was being shown for people as a form of theater/ a kind of dramatic performance; they used to paint all the events in the story, and the storyteller would point to the right image at the right time in the story.
-All the scenes blend together as one big piece of painting and it was usually rolled to be easy to carry for the storyteller who usually traveled place by place for his/her shows.
 Also in addition to Persian literature, there were always referring to the Iranian visual culture, local traditions, and folk music.
 These storytellers were entertainers and also important bearers of Persian literature and culture while encouraging national cohesion and cultural pride.
-Especially because that time a majority of common people could not read and write and storytelling was one of the few ways to learn about their cultural heritage generation by generation.
+Especially because that time a majority of people could not read and write and verbal culture was one of the few ways to learn about their heritage generation by generation.

 ***Read about Shahrzad story bellow

 ****Scheherazade (Shahrzad) in 1001 nights’ stories, who rescues people from the king’s oppression by only talking to him, telling stories for 1001 nights.